ArduPilot/ardupilot_wiki/common/source/docs/common-future-wiki-changes.rst

 add note:

 .. note:: it is possible to have a CopterMotor Tailsitter using no fixed wing control surfaces, ie basically a quadcopter with a wing.
-For that configuration, all Copter motors would be set to be active in fixed wing modes via :ref:`Q_TAILSIT_MOTMX<>` and :ref:`Q_OPTIONS<Q_OPTIONS>` bitmask would have bit 7 (Force QASSIST) set to have QASSIST active in all modes.
+For that configuration, all Copter motors would be set to be active in fixed wing modes via :ref:`Q_TAILSIT_MOTMX<Q_TAILSIT_MOTMX>` and :ref:`Q_OPTIONS<Q_OPTIONS>` bitmask would have bit 7 (Force QASSIST) set to have QASSIST active in all modes.

 On Airspeed Calibration Page